 Use of university equipment at home

 For university equipment (computer equipment or transportable furniture) that is available from the employee’s university workspace and is required to work at home, employees are advised to complete the Declaration of Property Used Off-Campus form.
-Once the items have been approved for removal, the supervisor and employee can work with Protective Services to arrange access to campus and the retrieval and transport of the necessary items to their remote work location.
+Once the items have been approved for removal, the supervisor and employee can complete the online Campus Access Request Form to arrange access to campus and the retrieval of the necessary items to their remote work location.

 - The equipment requested must be critical to performing work duties safely and effectively at their remote work location.